Enricobazzi/Lynxtrogression/README.md

 I can look at population structure at loci we're using for the analysis, in order to detect any weird patterns in the way samples are related to eachother.

+For this I wrote three custom R scripts [lpa-wel.pop_structure_sanity.R](src/demographic_inference/lpa-wel.pop_structure_sanity.R), [lpa-eel.pop_structure_sanity.R](src/demographic_inference/lpa-eel.pop_structure_sanity.R) and [lpa-sel.pop_structure_sanity.R](src/demographic_inference/lpa-sel.pop_structure_sanity.R).
+These will run PCA on the genotypes of the masked_regions, and generate 3 PC1-PC2 plots each:

+- one with all the samples
+- one with the lynx pardinus samples
+- one with the lynx lynx samples

+This way I can check basic relationships among samples and find any possible weird patterns.
+The scripts are called as follows:

 ```
 Rscript src/demographic_inference/lpa-wel.pop_structure_sanity.R
 Rscript src/demographic_inference/lpa-eel.pop_structure_sanity.R